bjkeller/bjkeller.github.io/_posts/2014-11-07-please-dont-fold.md

 from descriptions of genes and we used them to look at the "jumps" between blocks of genes for genetically implicated regions of the genome.
 Rich dubbed this approach [PDG-ACE][Keller].
-As a result, I found myself working on projects with other researchers and developers at the [NCIBI](http://ncibi.org), a nationally funded center with the goal of building tools that biomedical scientists could use to understand disease at a molecular level.
+Because of this project, I found myself working on projects with other researchers and developers at the [NCIBI](http://ncibi.org), a nationally funded center with the goal of building tools that biomedical scientists could use to understand disease at a molecular level.

 Rich and I really hadn't been looking at the induced graph, but others were.
 In particular, before the center started, Dan Rhodes had been using concept graphs to explore relationships among cancer genes, and his graduate work eventually led to [Oncomine](http://www.oncomine.org).
+If we start with a bipartite graph with genes and concept attributes, the concept graph is the graph induced between attributes just like we had done for recommender data.
 This graph-based approach became one of the tools in the arsenal of the center.

 My role in the center shifted to working with biomedical